nandan-desai-extras/Building-Networks/README.md

 Here are the things included:
 - Creating VLANs
 - Configuring Trunk on Switches
+- Connecting Router and a Switch with Router-on-a-Stick model
 - Configuring DHCP on a Router
 - Sharing routing information between two Routers
 - Access Control Lists on Routers